The College of Theology and Social Sciences aims to:

 1. Bible School in Gdańsk

-The College of Theology and Social Sciences in Warsaw has a distinguished heritage spanning almost nine decades.
-The College continues the teaching tradition of the Biblical Institute founded in Gdańsk in 1933.
-For the post-war generation, the school has become a model of how to take care of the biblical and theological preparation of workers in the service of God, the Church and the world.
+The CTSS continues the teaching tradition of the Biblical Institute founded in Gdańsk in 1933.
+For the post-war generation, the school has become a model of how to take care of the biblical and theological preparation of believers in the service of God, the Church, other service organizations and the world.

 Students of the Bible School, 1935